chloe-trn/craveit-client/README.md

 ### Questionnaire Result
 ![Result](./read_me/Result.jpg)
-* Once the quiz is submitted, a result is calculated, and a result page is displayed with a tailored restaurant recommendation.
-The page shows the restaurant's name, rating, phone number, and more.
+* Once a questionnaire is submitted, a result page is displayed with a tailored restaurant recommendation.
+The page shows the restaurant's name, rating, phone number, and other information.
 * An interactive map with a pin on the restaurant's location is also provided, along with a link to Google Maps for directions.
-* Users have the option to save the current result to appear in the "Saved Cravings" page or fetch another recommendation with the same questionnaire criteria.
+* Users have the option to save the current recommendation to appear in the "Saved Cravings" page or fetch another recommendation with the same questionnaire criteria.
 <br>

 ### Saved Results